#

 fund: false,

-Seller can publish the sales transaction to the general public.
+Seller can publish the sales transaction without any risk.
 An interested buyer can create a payment object and complete and broadcast the sale transaction to purchase the nft.
 This is described in the next section.

-First, Buyer creates a smart object that can be used in the sale.
+First, Buyer creates a smart object to pay for the nft.

 const payment = await buyer.new(Payment, [1e8])